 ARoS is a vivid example of the possibilities that can be achieved when the levels of trust between client, artist and architect allow for the opportunity to fully explore and develop their collective ideas.
 The result is something far more significant than merely a symbiotic relationship between art and architecture – it creates the possibility of completely reinventing the basic notion of civic experience.

 The Royal Library

-At the Royal Library in Copenhagen we were fortunate to work alongside the acclaimed artist Per Kierkeby.
+At the Royal Library in Copenhagen we were fortunate to work alongside the acclaimed artist Per Kirkeby.
 Together we identified the link area between the old library and the new building as a critical space, where an artwork could positively enhance the sense of connection that we were trying to create.
-Here, Kierkeby suspended a large circular canvas floating above the information desk, a painting that announces the transition between old and new.
-Kierkeby’s abstract design brilliantly suggests a sense of shifting mood and invites the visitor to pause and reflect.
+Here, Kirkeby suspended a large circular canvas floating above the information desk, a painting that announces the transition between old and new.
+Kirkeby’s abstract design brilliantly suggests a sense of shifting mood and invites the visitor to pause and reflect.
 As with all great works of art, the piece is ambiguous in that it relies on individual interpretation – it is both monumental and intensely personal and exactly captures the ethos of the building as a whole, a place for study and exploration.

 site developed by:

 René M Thalund, Funkyman Production Aps, funkydev.dk